 The rear panel of the unit with a label fitted.
 The label has squashed next to the mains socket but as this is on the back of the unit we will leave it as it is.

-The power is supplied buy a dual output switching PSU module from Traco Power and it has +15V and -15V outputs.
+The power is supplied by a dual output switching PSU module from Traco Power and it has +15V and -15V outputs.

-These are connected to a custom power board which connects direct to the power supplies inputs and outputs and has a mains input with protection fuse on one side and the low voltage side is protected by a spark gap slot.
+These are connected to a custom power board that connects directly to the power supplies inputs and outputs and has a mains input with a protection fuse on one side and the low voltage side is protected by a spark gap slot.

 The fan and front LED are controlled by a Microchip PIC12F1822 microcontroller which monitors the heatsink temperature using an Analog Devices TMP36 sensor which connects to the ADC input in the PIC and the lock pin from the frequency standard is connected to one of the PIC’s IO pins.

 The microcontroller monitors the heatsink temperature and then controls the fan speed via a Darlington transistor using PWM to vary the speed.
 After building the power board we found a mistake with the circuit and the NPN transistor was on the wrong side of the fan.
 A careful cut of the PCB track and the addition of a link wire solved this issue.

 To give additional cooling for the frequency standard we machined a custom heatsink from a block of 20mm thick aluminium which took approximately 6 hours to cut.
 You can see a video of the cutting steps on my YouTube channel at https://www.youtube.com/watch?v=Uq236Mt4dIc

 We had planned to add a cutout to the case cover to allow the hot air to escape but after a failed attempt to mill the cover, we decided to use a series of drill holes.
 The photo below shows the template on clear plastic to check the alignment.